ronamosa/ronamosa.github.io/website/docs/archive/terraform-aws-ec2/2018-04-02-Terraform-AWS-EC2-Deployment-Part1.md

 wow, so this took me a while sorting out a few things as I tried to go through this so we'll leave it there today.

-In [Part II](/documentation/2018-04-07-Terraform-from-the-Beginning-part2/) II we'll deploy a cluster of web servers using Auto Scaling Groups, and fang an Elastic Load Balancer in there as well!
+In [Part II](terraform-aws-2) we'll deploy a cluster of web servers using Auto Scaling Groups, and fang an Elastic Load Balancer in there as well!

 ## References